I found Neil Gaiman’s Poison Ivy and got it for five bucks.

 It makes sense.
 It’s an amazing series, ground-breaking in its day and still as powerful as ever.
 It helped make Neil Gaiman one of the most important voices in the field of fantasy literature.
 He’s a comic book writer and a novelist, and he’s written for both the big and small screen.
 From Stardust to Coraline, he’s made an impact.
 While Neverwhere may not have picked up the following it deserved, his episodes of Babylon 5 and Doctor Who have become fan favourites.
 Add to that an online following of over 2 million fans, and it’s fair to say he’s pretty popular.
-But you’ll still find his best work in comic book shops.

 There’s another section in comic book shops too, and they’re the bargain bins.
 You know the ones.
 You can get a stack of back issues (granted, they’re not always the best but they can be pretty good) for the price of a burger meal at a fast food place.
 If you’re on a tight budget, it’s always worth looking through them so don’t be a snob.
 It can be the comic book equivalent of The Antiques Roadshow.
 There’s a lot of junk in there, comics that never caught on… but sometimes you’ll find a hidden treasure.

 It’s not as famous as Gaiman’s Sandman, and in fact, there are probably plenty of his fans who have never even heard of it even though it’s been reprinted.
-Also, I have to confess, it’s not even a full comic.
+Also, I have to confess, Neil Gaiman’s Poison Ivy is not even a full comic.
 It was one of the several stories in an issue of DC’s Secret Origins, volume 2 #36 to be precise.

-Poison Ivy is a character that most fans are familiar with when it comes to her look and her abilities, yet her back story is one of the lesser-told origins out there.
+Poison Ivy is a character that most fans are familiar with when it comes to her looks and her abilities, yet her back story is one of the lesser-told origins out there.
 Fittingly, the story is about an inspector who interviews her during her stay at Belle Reve prison to find out about her past.

 And while it’s a shame that something this good was relegated to the murky depths between some old ‘80s Justice Leagues and What Ifs, it’s a genuine treasure.
-I don’t know if you’ll be able to find it, but it’s well worth the effort of looking for it.
+I don’t know if you’ll be able to find Neil Gaiman’s Poison Ivy, but it’s well worth the effort of looking for it.
 But then there are lots of hidden gems there.